In the News

 By Brittany York

-New this year is the “Painted Pets” auction that includes unique artwork by Mara McCalmont, a local artist and creator of the “Peter Max” Painted Pet, and other artists who are donating their work.
+New this year is the “Painted Pets” auction of unique artwork by Mara McCalmont, local artist and creator of the “Peter Max” Painted Pet, and other artists who are donating their work.

 October 1, 2016

 The congregation at St. John United Church of Christ in Reading has been a supporter of Pets In Need almost since the day the clinic opened in 2013.